All about sewing machine needles!

 Why should you choose a needle adapted to your fabric?

-• the creation of beautiful regular stitches
+• The creation of beautiful, even stitches

-• the guarantee of not damaging the fabric (no pulled threads in viscose, for example...)
+• The guarantee of not damaging the fabric (no pulled threads in viscose, for example...)

-1. The shape of the heel
+1. The shape of the shank

 2. The type of fabric you will sew